fiwippi/tanuki/README.md

 ### Implementation Improvements
 - WASM frontend for the API
-- Minimise final JS and CSS file
+- Clean up JS and CSS code/classes
 - Make the UI more mobile friendly, e.g. so the modal loads in the centre of the phone screen
 - Full well formatted documentation for Go + Javascript
 - Single shareable modal class where esc key causes it to disappear